nickabs/ghost-theme-i18n/README.md

 the script will create a candidate set of locales in `tmp/locales` based on the translations extracted from a number of ghost public repositories.
 These repos are hardcoded in the script - feel free to add your own or to change the priority order

 The script will check for previously translated strings for the locale specified and include them in the created locale files.
-If the string has not been translated previously, a placeholder entry will be created (in thesse cases the English version will still show in your theme until you manually add a suitable translation)
+If the string has not been translated previously, a placeholder entry will be created (in these cases the English version will still show in your theme until you manually add a suitable translation)

 a crude way to automate this process is below.
 Bear in mind you will lose any manually completed translations if you overwrite existing locales with the output of this script